dev-346/quinfer-docs/docs/privacy-and-data.md

-# 🔐 Privacy-First by Design
+Quinfer Privacy & Data Practices

+Last updated: 24/2/2026

-Quinfer is built with a core commitment to data privacy and security.
-We believe you should have complete ownership of your classroom data.
-Here’s how we ensure it:
+Quinfer is designed with a strong commitment to privacy, security, and teacher control over classroom data.

-*   **💻 All Data Stays on Your Computer:** Every piece of information—including student names, assessment questions, and diagnostic results—is stored exclusively on your local device.

-*   **☁️ No Cloud Storage:** We do not use any cloud databases or central servers to store your data.
-Nothing is ever uploaded to us.
+Quinfer operates primarily as a local desktop application.
+All assessment data, including student names or identifiers entered during a session, assessment questions, and diagnostic results, is stored locally on the teacher’s computer.
+Quinfer does not use cloud databases or central servers to store classroom data.

-*   **👤 No Student Accounts:** Students can join quizzes anonymously without needing to create accounts or provide personal information beyond a name for the session.
+Quinfer does not require student accounts.
+Students may join quizzes using a session code and provide only a name or identifier for the duration of the activity.

-*   **📶 Local Network Operation:** Live diagnostic quizzes run entirely over your local Wi-Fi network.
-Student responses are sent directly from their device to yours, without ever touching the internet.
+Live diagnostic quizzes operate over the classroom’s local Wi-Fi network.
+Student responses are transmitted directly from student devices to the teacher’s computer and do not require internet connectivity.

-*   **🔑 You Control the AI:** Because you provide your own Google AI API key, your content is processed through your own account.
-We do not have access to it.

-*   **✅ Full Ownership and Control:** This local-first approach means you retain full ownership and control over all your classroom data, making TeachLens a secure and trustworthy choice for any educational setting.
+Internet access is required only for AI-powered content generation and one-time license activation.
+When AI features are used, teacher-provided instructional content may be securely transmitted to the Google Gemini API using a teacher-supplied API key.
+Student assessment responses are not transmitted to external services for AI processing.

+Quinfer does not sell, rent, or share student or teacher data with third parties.
+Data is not used for advertising or marketing purposes.
+Teachers and schools retain full ownership and control of all classroom data generated within the application.

+For questions regarding privacy or data practices, please contact: devangwangde@gmail.com